List of demands on Qatar by Saudi Arabia, other Arab nations | Taiwan News

 A look at the demands:

-— Curb diplomatic ties with Iran and close some Qatari offices there.
-Kick members of Iran's Revolutionary Guard out of Qatar and cut off any joint military cooperation with Iran.
+— Curb diplomatic ties with Iran and close its diplomatic missions there.
+Expel members of Iran's Revolutionary Guard from Qatar and cut off any joint military cooperation with Iran.
 Only trade and commerce with Iran that complies with U.S. and international sanctions will be permitted.

-— Sever all ties to "terrorist organizations" including the Muslim Brotherhood, the Islamic State group, al-Qaida, and Lebanon's Hezbollah.
+— Sever all ties to "terrorist organizations," specifically the Muslim Brotherhood, the Islamic State group, al-Qaida, and Lebanon's Hezbollah.
 Formally declare those entities as terrorist groups.

 — Shut down Al-Jazeera and its affiliate stations.

-— Shut down news outlets that Qatar funds, directly and indirectly, including Arabi21, Rassd, Al Arabiya Al-Jadeed and Middle East Eye.
+— Shut down news outlets that Qatar funds, directly and indirectly, including Arabi21, Rassd, Al Araby Al-Jadeed and Middle East Eye.

 — Immediately terminate the Turkish military presence currently in Qatar and end any joint military cooperation with Turkey inside of Qatar.

-— Stop all means of funding for individuals, groups or organizations that have been designated as terrorists by Saudi Arabia, the UAE, Egypt, Bahrain, the United States, Canada and other countries.
+— Stop all means of funding for individuals, groups or organizations that have been designated as terrorists by Saudi Arabia, the UAE, Egypt, Bahrain, the United States and other countries.

 — Hand over "terrorist figures" and wanted individuals from Saudi Arabia, the UAE, Egypt and Bahrain to their countries of origin.
 Freeze their assets, and provide any desired information about their residency, movements and finances.

 — End interference in sovereign countries' internal affairs.
-Stop granting citizenship to people who hold citizenship in Saudi Arabia, the UAE, Egypt and Bahrain.
-Revoke Qatari citizenship for existing nationals off those four countries if it violates those countries' laws.
+Stop granting citizenship to wanted nationals from Saudi Arabia, the UAE, Egypt and Bahrain.
+Revoke Qatari citizenship for existing nationals where such citizenship violates those countries' laws.

 — Stop all contacts with the political opposition in Saudi Arabia, the UAE, Egypt and Bahrain.
 Hand over all files detailing Qatar's prior contacts with and support for those opposition groups.